 - Charleston City Directories are helpful in tracing the ownership and use of a certain property.
 The library has a collection of city directories beginning in 1782 through the 20th century.
 Open stacks and microfilm.
 Please ask for assistance to locate the appropriate years. - South Carolina Deed Abstracts 1719-1800 by various authors.
-Provide information on home/land ownership for properties throughout the state until ca. 1785, and then solely Charleston District (929.34 section of the library). - Record of earthquake damages.
+Provide information on home/land ownership for properties throughout the state until ca. 1785, and then solely Charleston District (F268 section of the library). - Record of earthquake damages.
 Compiled following the 1886 earthquake in Charleston.
 Arranged numerically by street, information includes Sanborn Map coordinates, property owner name, building material description, dimensions, extent of damage, and remarks on repairs.
-Patrons are requested to use microfiche copy (50-221). - Books on architecture and design are located in section (720-729) of the library. - Archaeological Surveys for specific properties and localities offer maps, information on land use, construction materials, family history information, current disposition, and more.
-Many surveys are located in section (913.03) of the library.
+Patrons are requested to use microfiche copy (50-221). - Books on architecture and design are located in section (NA730-NA735) of the library. - Archaeological Surveys for specific properties and localities offer maps, information on land use, construction materials, family history information, current disposition, and more.
+Many surveys are located by county (F277).
+Many are also found in the SCHS pamphlet collection (913.03 section).
 Also try a subject search online catalog by property or locale name. - Local history of Charleston.
 There are several titles in this section of the library on the architectural history of Charleston.
-Some titles include indexes by street address or building name (975.71 section of library).
+Some titles include indexes by street address or building name (F279 section of library).